Production of Chern-Simons bosons in decays of mesons: Introduction

 \section{Introduction}

 Despite all the successes of the Standard Model (SM), see e.g. \cite{Altarelli:2013tya}, there are some phenomena that can not be solved within the SM.
 These include baryon asymmetry of the Universe (see e.g. \cite{Steigman:1976ev,Riotto:1999yt,Canetti:2012zc}), dark matter (see e.g. \cite{Peebles:2013hla,Lukovic:2014vma,Bertone:2016nfn}), and neutrino oscillations (see e.g. \cite{Bilenky:1987ty,Strumia:2006db,deSalas:2017kay}).
+In addition to these well-established phenomena, it should be noted that there is a number of observed parameters that are difficult to explain.
+For example, the strong CP problem (as to why the degree of CP violation in the QCD is unobservably small, see e.g. \cite{Czarnecki:1997bu,Kim:2008hd}), the Higgs hierarchy problem (as to why quantum corrections to the Higgs mass cancel well, see e.g. \cite{Schmaltz:2005ky,Wells:2016luz}), stability of the SM vacuum (top quark Yukawa coupling and the Higgs mass are very close to its critical value, see e.g. \cite{Degrassi:2012ry,Bezrukov:2014ina}), the cosmological constant and dark energy (as to why the cosmological constant is so small, see e.g. \cite{Padmanabhan:2002ji}).
 Therefore, one can conclude that the SM is an incomplete theory and it requires an extension.
 Moreover, the existence of "hidden" sectors with particles of new physics seems plausible.